-- There are a lot of herbs and plans of medicinal qualities around the area.
+- There are a lot of herbs and plants of medicinal quality around the area.
 Try to get some information while trekking and camping at Kiulu River.

-- People in Sabah, especially at small places like Kiulu may be simple but not conservative by any sense.
+- People in Sabah, especially in small places like Kiulu may be simple but not conservative in any sense.
 Learn and laugh and crack any joke with them.
 No one’s going to mind.

-- Try some rice cooked in Bamboo shoot.
+- Try some rice cooked in Bamboo shoots.
 It’s the best.

 Would you try a similar experience of camping and hiking in Sabah?
-Does rafting in Kulu River feel intriguing?
+Does rafting in Kiulu River feel intriguing?
 How many points for Kondi’s Point?